puutaro/CommandClick/md/developer/tutorial.md

 Do you play date to prety girl and delicious lunch to decrease time for code implementation time?
 Becuase `CommmandClick` itself include ubuntu and web browser, due to effort, you can do everything.
 But, it's is worst.
-`CommandClick`'s significance is `effortless` development.
+`CommandClick`'s significance is less `effort` development.
-Although this tool require understanding specification ofcourse, it's aime is less efforts.
+Although this tool require understanding specification ofcourse, it's aime save your effort.
 This tutorial tell you knowlege for low cost.
-I hope your development life will be confortable.
+I hope your android development life will become easy and fast.

 Requirement
 -----------------